 For accommodation as you go: www.agoda.com

 I'm curious that you dont like the heat?
-These countries are hot.... about 7 years ago
+These countries are hot.... over 7 years ago

 Definitely go for a visit to the old city in Chiang Mai, and maybe a few day trips using the centre as you base.
 I would suggest this rather than stay in outlying areas for safety.
 The health risks in Chiang Mai are not highly publicised, but take a look at http://thailandlandofsmiles.com/2011/03/30/thailand-travel-tragedies/ for some thoughts.
 Not to scare you - my background is in emergency assistance and we came across too many of these cases.